dmitps/multi-class-classification-of-goods-by-description/README.md

 </table>

 #### Implementation features:
 * The project is made on text signs
 * All nested dictionaries and lists are unpacked
 * Lemmatization was not applied, since this method somewhat reduced the metric for our data
 * Applied a number of callbacks to protect against retraining the model
 * Model weights saved
 * Applied stratification when dividing data
 * Used TensorBoard extension for Jupyter Notebook
+* Special attention is paid to the purity of the code